 What better way can we advance the “revolution of tenderness” (Evangelii Gaudium, no. 88) that helps us build a culture of solidarity?

 What better way can we be “repairers of the breach” (Isaiah 58:12) in our broken, wounded, and divided world?

 What better way to be witnesses of the “truth of the Gospel” that love, mercy, and solidarity should extend to each and to all?

 Marcus Mescher, Ph.D., is Assistant Professor of Christian Ethics at Xavier University.
 His primary area of specialty is Catholic social thought, particularly family life and the common good, solidarity and the preferential option for the poor, as well as ecological responsibility.
 He writes for academic and popular audiences in journals and digital platforms.
-His book, The Ethics of Encounter: Christian Neighbor Love as a Practice of Solidarity, proposing an ethical framework for Pope Francis’ call to build a “culture of encounter,” will be published later this year with Lexington/Fortress Press.
+His book, The Ethics of Encounter: Christian Neighbor Love as a Practice of Solidarity, proposing an ethical framework for Pope Francis’ call to build a “culture of encounter,” will be published in March 2020 with Orbis Books.
 Follow him on Twitter at @marcusmescher.